Memberships

 • Discounted Animal Encounters: Members receive a 10% discount on Animal Encounters.

-• Discounted Live, Immersive Show: Members receive $1 off each ticket (paying only $4!), redeemable online or by purchasing show tickets at our Visitors Services Desk.
+• Discounted Live, Immersive Show: Members receive $1 off each ticket (paying only $4!), redeemable online or at our Guest Services Desk

 • Additional exclusive discounts:

-• 10% off our Children’s Birthday Party Package.
+• 10% off our Children’s Birthday Party Package AND 10% off Children’s Birthday Party catering, courtesy of Atria’s Specialty Catering

 *Membership is not reciprocal with the Pittsburgh Zoo & Aquarium.
 Gift Shop discount does not apply to optic purchases.